ReVanced/revanced-manager/CONTRIBUTING.md

 ## 📝 How to contribute

-> [!NOTE]
+> [!TIP]
 > We recommend that you discuss your changes with
 > the maintainers of ReVanced Manager before contributing.
 > This will help you determine whether your change is acceptable.

-1. Fork the repository and create a new branch based off the `dev` branch
+1. Fork the repository and create your branch from `dev`
-2. Make sure that the commit name are clear and concise as possible and commit your changes.
+2. Commit your changes
-3. Open a pull request to the `dev` branch and reference issues that your pull request closes
+3. Submit a pull request to the `dev` branch of the repository and reference issues that your pull request closes in the description of your pull request
-4. The maintainers of ReVanced Manager will review and provide suggestions.
-   Once your pull request is approved and merged, it will be included in the next release of ReVanced Manager
+4. Our team will review your pull request and provide feedback.
+Once your pull request is approved, it will be merged into the `dev` branch and will be included in the next release of ReVanced Manager

 ## 🤚 I want to contribute but don't know how to code

-Even if you don't know how to code, you can still contribute by translating ReVanced Manager on [Crowdin](https://translate.revanced.app/).
+Even if you don't know how to code, you can still contribute by translating ReVanced Manager on [Crowdin](https://translate.revanced.app/) or sponsor us at [GitHub Sponsor](https://github.com/sponsors/ReVanced) and [OpenCollective](https://opencollective.com/ReVanced).

-❤️ Thank you for considering contributing to ReVanced Manager.
+❤️ Thank you for considering contributing to ReVanced Manager, ReVanced